typedb/typedb/docs/pages/docs/11-examples/working-with-tweets.md

 At this point our little program already has a clearly defined schema, and is able to listen to incoming tweets.
 However, we have yet to decide what exactly we're going to do with them.
 In this section we will have a look at how to:

-1. Insert an incoming tweet into the knowledge base
+1. Insert an incoming tweet into the knowledge graph
 2. Insert a user who posted the tweet, only once — we don't want to insert the same user twice
 3. Maintain an association between a tweet and the user

-We will be using the java API for inserting the data in the knowledge base because it is lightweight and efficient.
+We will be using the java API for inserting the data in the knowledge graph because it is lightweight and efficient.

 ### Insert A Tweet

 To insert a tweet, we must create a `tweet` entity and a `text` attribute to hold the tweet's textual data, before associating said attribute with the entity.

 Let's do that with a new method.
-It will accept a single `String` and inserts it into the knowledge base, before returning the `Entity` of said tweet.
+It will accept a single `String` and inserts it into the knowledge graph, before returning the `Entity` of said tweet.

 Pay attention to how we need to retrieve the `EntityTypes` and `AttributeTypes` of entity and attribute we are interested in — we need them in order to perform the actual insertion.